terascope/teraslice/docs/packages/data-mate/overview.md

 ### isEmail

-`isEmail(input) - Return true if value is a valid email, or a list of valid emails`
+`isEmail(input, context) - Return true if value is a valid email, or a list of valid emails`

 ```javascript
 FieldValidator.isEmail('email@example.com'); // true